cc5u/ECE1779_Course_Project/README.md

 The objective of this project is to design, implement, and deploy a stateful cloud-native lost-and-found web application for the University of Toronto campus using Docker and Docker Swarm.
 The system will support geospatial reporting, persistent data storage, real-time communication, and automated service deployment while demonstrating container orchestration, scalability, and monitoring in a production-like cloud environment.

-The application will be deployed on **DigitalOcean** using a virtual machine configured as a Docker Swarm cluster.
+The application will be deployed on DigitalOcean using a virtual machine configured as a Docker Swarm cluster.

 ### Core Technical Components

 #### 1. Containerization and Local Development

-All services will be containerized using **Docker**.
+All services will be containerized using Docker.

-Local development will use **Docker Compose** to run:
+Local development will use Docker Compose to run:

 - Backend API service
 - PostgreSQL database